radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 RADIUS/(D)TLS clients and server MUST follow {{!RFC9525}} when validating peer identities.
 Specific details are provided below:
 * The Common Name RDN MUST NOT be used to identify peers
-* Certifcates MAY use wildcards in the identifiers of DNS names and realm names, but only as the complete, left-most label.
+* Certificates MAY use wildcards in the identifiers of DNS names and realm names, but only as the complete, left-most label.
 * RADIUS/(D)TLS clients validate the servers identity to match their local configuration, accepting the identity on the first match:
   - If the expected RADIUS/(D)TLS server is associated with a specific NAI realm, e.g. by dynamic discovery {{!RFC7585}} or static configuration, that realm is matched against the presented identifiers of any subjectAltName entry of type otherName whose name form is NAIRealm as defined in {{!RFC7585}}.
   - If the expected RADIUS/(D)TLS server was configured as a hostname, or the hostname was yielded by a dynamic discovery procedure, that name is matched against the presented identifiers of any subjectAltName entry of type dNSName {{!RFC5280}}.
 Since a dynamic discovery might by itself not be secured, implementations MAY require the use of DNSSEC {{!RFC4033}} to ensure the authenticity of the DNS result before considering this identity as valid.
   - If the expected RADIUS/(D)TLS server was configured as an IP address, the configured IP address is matched against the presented identifier in any subjectAltName entry of type iPAddress {{!RFC5280}}.
   - Clients MAY use other attributes of the certificate to validate the servers identity, but it MUST NOT accept any certificate without validation.
-  - Clients which also act as servers (i.e. proxies) may be suceptible to seucurity issues when a ClientHello is mirrored back to themselves.
+  - Clients which also act as servers (i.e. proxies) may be susceptible to security issues when a ClientHello is mirrored back to themselves.
 More details on this issue are discussed in {{security_considerations}}.
 * RADIUS/(D)TLS servers validate the certificate of the RADIUS/(D)TLS client against a local database of acceptable clients.
   The database may enumerate acceptable clients either by IP address or by a name component in the certificate.
   * For clients configured by DNS name, the configured name is matched against the presented identifiers of any subjectAltName entry of type dNSName {{!RFC5280}}.